pawlexcode95/PWQ-VoxMercatus-AI-V3S---A-target-aware-sentiment-analysis-transformer/README.md

 Output                    Classification only         Barometer visualization + probabilities Efficiency              8 - 10GB at batch 32          7.7GB at batch 524 (~19x more efficient)

-VIII.
+# VIII.
 Potential Directions for Project Development.

-- VIII.I Technical Development.
-Firsly, accuracy in detection of advanced emotions such as: irony, sarcasm and mockery, needs to improved.
+# - VIII.I Technical Development.
+Firstly, accuracy in detection of advanced emotions such as: irony, sarcasm and mockery, needs to improved.
 For that PWQ-VM- AI V4 will use Emoji & Punctuation Encoding, Contrastive Learning, Sentiment Discrepancy Detection, amongst others.
 Next, is to increase capacity of knowledge.